Mutual position of two smooth quadrics over finite fields: Internal and External Points, and Dual quadrics

-While the concept of internal and external points has been studied extensively for plane conics, the generalization to higher-dimensional quadrics has received little attention (see Remark~\ref{rem:past-work}).
-To motivate our definition, we recall the construction of the dual variety from algebraic geometry.
+The concept of internal and external points has been studied extensively for plane conics.
+Generalizations to higher-dimensional quadrics also appear in the literature \cite[Section 1.9]{HT16}; see also Remark~\ref{rem:past-work} for additional references.
+To motivate the standard definition, we recall the construction of the dual variety from algebraic geometry.
 Let $X = \{F=0\}$ be a smooth quadric hypersurface of dimension $n-2$ in $\mathbb{P}^{n-1}$.
-We use $(\mathbb{P}^{n-1})^{\ast}$ to denote the parameter space of all hyperplanes in $\mathbb{P}^{n-1}$.
+We denote by $(\mathbb{P}^{n-1})^{\ast}$ the parameter space of all hyperplanes in $\mathbb{P}^{n-1}$.
 Associated with $X$, we have a \emph{dual hypersurface},